WinVector/data_algebra/Examples/WindowFunctions/WindowFunctions.md

 And these commands can be re-used and even exported to SQL (including large scale SQL such as PostgreSQL, Apache Spark, or Google Big Query).

 For a simple demonstration we will use small-scale SQL as realized in SQLite.
+For now we are skipping the `cumsum()` example (it is implemented by `.sum()` in databases and `.cumsum()` in `Pandas`, so we are looking for non-confusing ways to set up this translation).

 ```python